2003 Atlantic hurricane season: Tropical Depression Nine

-The depression caused moderate rainfall in Puerto Rico, where 2 to 3 in of precipitation were recorded.
-The flooding from the rainfall entered 10 houses and left some streets impassable.
-A mudslide was reported in the eastern portion of the island.
-A river in northeastern Puerto Rico surpassed its banks from flooding, though it returned to normal levels within hours.
-Damage in Puerto Rico totaled $20,000 (2003 USD$, USD).
-The remnants of the depression dropped light to moderate precipitation in the Dominican Republic, which caused flooding and overflowing rivers.
-More than 100 houses were flooded, and some crop damage was reported.
-The rainfall was welcome in the country, as conditions were dry in the preceding months.
-Flooding was also reported in eastern Jamaica, though damage there, if any, is unknown.
+The depression dropped 2 to 3 in of precipitation on Puerto Rico, leading to floodwaters that entered 10 houses and prohibited passage of some streets.
+Additionally, a mudslide occurred at Caguas, while a river overflowed in Río Grande but returned to normal levels within hours.
+Damage in Puerto Rico totaled $20,000.
+The remnants of the depression dropped light to moderate precipitation in the Dominican Republic, which caused flooding and overflowing rivers that damaged more than 100 homes and some crops.
+However, the rainfall was otherwise beneficial due to dry conditions in the preceding months.
+Flooding was also reported in eastern Jamaica.